DIA 2017 is located at:

-The Evolution of Evidence Generation: Real-World Evidence and the Next Generation of Decision-Making8:00-9:30AM
+The Evolution of Evidence Generation: Real World Evidence and the Next Generation of Decision-Making8:30-10:00AM

 Tuesday, June 20

-In this DIAmond Session, innovative thinkers project the impact of some of the most radical emerging technologies on the future of biomedical research.
-From autonomous protocol development driven by artificial intelligence to digitally enabled precision medicine to “research as a care option” supported by advanced analytics, the expert panel will explore radical changes that will improve the biopharmaceutical development process of the future and the radical technologies that will make them possible.
+In this DIAmond session, innovative thinkers project the impact of some of the most radical emerging technologies on the future of biomedical research.
+From real-time patient monitoring through mHealth technology to digitally enabled precision medicine to “research as a care option” supported by advanced analytics, the expert panel will explore extreme changes that will improve the biopharmaceutical development process of the future and the radical technologies that will make them possible.

 Wednesday, June 21